 |Dull Blade with Nicks|

-As you already know, hand pruners are a very useful and versatile tool so it’s important that you purchase a quality pair and maintain them well so they will last.
+As you already know, hand pruners are a very useful and versatile tool, so it’s important that you purchase a quality pair and maintain them well so they last.
 To learn more about maintaining and sharpening your pruning shears follow this link:

 There are two types of hand pruners on the market.
 First, are anvil pruners.
 These shears have an upper cutting blade that pinches down on the lower jaws.
 This type of pruning shear is not recommended for pruning fruit trees, because they will often crush or bruise the branches that are cut by them, especially if the blade is at all dull.
 They are best used to cut down twigs and debris so that it will better fit in the trash.
 They can also be used to cut back perennials in the fall.